List of Monogatari characters: Mayoi Hachikuji

 Mayoi Hachikuji (八九寺 真宵, Hachikuji Mayoi) is the main character of Mayoi Mai Mai.
 She is the ghost of a fifth-grade elementary-school girl.
 She was killed in a traffic accident while trying to reach her mother's home and has since unsuccessfully attempted to do so.
 She can be seen only by people who do not want to reach their destinations.
 Mayoi is often seen wearing an oversized pink backpack with her name on it.
 She claims that the backpack is just her overnight bag as she planned on spending the night at her mother's home when the accident occurred.
 Koyomi met her in a park on Mother's Day and offered to help her find her mother's home.
 She makes a lot of spelling mistakes and has a habit of mispronouncing Koyomi's family name.
 Her family name before her parents got divorced was Tsunade (綱手) She later graduates to become a "Wandering Spirit," after Koyomi and Hitagi help her reach her destination.

 In Mayoi Jiangshi, Koyomi and Shinobu accidentally travel back in time 11 years, the day before Mayoi's death.
 Koyomi, wanting to prevent Mayoi from turning into a wandering spirit, helps her travel to her mother's house.
 After they return to the present, they find out the whole town is infested with zombies.
-In this history, Koyomi did not meet Mayoi, so during the events of Tsubasa Cat, he did not get the information regarding Shinobu, or go near Mister Donuts, so Black Hanekawa killed him, causing this timeline's Shinobu to vow to destroy the world and fill it with zombie vampires, or 'Jiangshi'.
+In this history, Koyomi did not meet Mayoi, so during the events of Tsubasa Cat, he did not get the information regarding Shinobu, or go near Mister Donut, so Black Hanekawa killed him, causing this timeline's Shinobu to vow to destroy the world and fill it with zombie vampires, or 'Jiangshi'.
 While searching for a power spot, Koyomi and Shinobu attract the zombies but are saved by a grown Hachikuji.
 It seems that Mayoi was not happy that she became a spirit, but was happy that as a spirit, she was able to meet Koyomi.

 Later on, Mayoi's existence is threatened by the "darkness", a manifestation of the natural order, which destroys things that are lying about their nature, in this case being Mayoi forsaking the role of the Lost Snail.
 With the advice of Izuko Gaen, Mayoi chooses to pass on to the afterlife without a good-bye exchanged between her and Araragi, something the latter admits to regretting at a later time.

 Mayoi later become a God after being resurrected by Arargi during his trip to hell.

 Koyomi also stated that he is the happiest when talking to Mayoi.